Traveling on Horseback: Length, Distance, and Time Limits

 How to Train Horses to Travel Greater Distances

-Without the right training, not even the fastest breed with the highest stamina level would be able to complete strenuous distances.
-A trained horse, not bred for its stamina, could easily outlast a perfectly bred endurance horse with no training whatsoever.
+Without the right training, not even the fastest breed with the highest stamina level can complete strenuous distances.
+A trained horse, not bred for its stamina, could easily outlast a perfectly bred endurance horse without training

 Training and conditioning make all the difference in performance.